oshriv65/HangMan-Game/README.md

 * visual studio code
 * os - Library used to create a shortcut to the path of the file "word" , where all the words to guess are.
 * time - Library used to create delay between renders so the user could manage to see the results

+## Features
+- You can add more words to guess, by adding them to "word.text" file!
+- The number of guesses are changeable by change the number in "MAX_TRIES" variable

 ## Setup
-To run this project, you need just to install python and run it through the cmd/terminal, because the game is display in console promote. example of run code:
+To run this project, you need just to install python and run it through the cmd/terminal, because the game is display in console promote.
+Make sure to put the correct path to the word.text!
+(The structre go like this: ~/Documents/words.txt) example of run code:
 ```
 $ cd ../"The folder where the HangManGame file is located"